robfatland/zero2x/README.md

 ## Motivation

-* **Why?** Science advances when data availability is not an obstacle; but too often it *is* an obstacle.
-We see a need to publish, pay for and then 'forget about' datasets knowing they will be there for five years.
-We call this **data provisioning**.
+* **Why?** Science advances when data availability is not an obstacle; but often it *is*.
+Here we are facilitating publishing a modest dataset (up to 25GB) for 5 years for $300.
+Desirable: After you publish it you never have to think about it again.
+It's just *there* for anyone to use.
+Such **data provisioning** comes with a simple interface (that you the publisher would build) flag.
 From Data Management Plans to team collaborations there are many incentives and many opportunities to make *small* *specialized* datasets easy to access via RESTful interface queries with no maintenance.
 * **How?** We create publication patterns built from real *need-driven* use cases.
 We distill away details the publishing Researcher does not need.
 The Researcher follows the pattern, tests the resulting access protocol (API), and gets on with their research.
 * **What?** We will prototype this system on the AWS and Google public clouds using simple datasets.
 We will address a number of sub-topics including documentation, data security, API design and composition, registration, complexity, cost, source citation, discovery and technology obsolescence.
 We will then rinse-and-repeat with more complicated datasets until the money runs out.